TIBCOSoftware/snappydata/docs/howto/deploy_tcdb_aws_marketplace.md

 ## Setting Credentials for SnappySession in Notebooks

-If your cluster has security enabled, the credentials required for your Notebook to communicate with TIBCO ComputeDB cluster are already pre-configured in the interpreter settings.
+If your cluster has security enabled, the credentials required for your Notebook to communicate with the TIBCO ComputeDB cluster are already pre-configured in the interpreter settings.
 However, some of the Notebooks that use SnappySession APIs must be modified to set the credentials in the session's conf:

 To modify SnappySession APIs in the Notebooks, do the following:

 1. From the **Notebook** dropdown, select **ComputeDB API Quickstart** Notebook.

     !!!Note
-    	You must clone this notebook before you run its paragraphs.
+    	You must clone this Notebook before you run its paragraphs.

 2. Go to **Step 1**, where the SnappySession instance is created and add the following lines after the initialization: